We’re back this Women’s Day with even more tips and advice from women in the SEO industry on how to know your worth – and command it.

 Don’t let imposter syndrome stop you from claiming your rightful place in the market.
 Back it up by boldly talking about the work you’ve done, and goals you’ve smashed for clients!”

-Chelsea Alves, Content Marketing Specialist at Rio SEO:
+Chelsea Alves, Sr. Content Marketing Specialist At Rio SEO:

 To do this, I encourage women to continue to enhance your skills, broaden your networks, and ask for mentorship when needed to truly leave your mark in the SEO world.”